jati251/Cariin-Buku-Dong/README.md

 # Cariin-Buku-Dong
-mini project for travelio recruitment
+Mini project for travelio recruitment

-server deploy with docker on GCP instance : https://cariingameaja-server.jatisuryo.com/ client deploy with firebase : https://cariin-buku.web.app/ using supabase as postgres database
+- Server deploy with docker on GCP instance : https://cariingameaja-server.jatisuryo.com/
+- Client deploy with Firebase : https://cariin-buku.web.app/
+- Using Supabase for postgres database